mono/website/docs/advanced/runtime/docs/coop-suspend.md

 MONO_FINISH_BLOCKING
 ```

-To use an object reference in a blocking section, you need to pin the object in the managed heap with a GC handle.
+To safely use an object reference in a GC safe section, the object needs to be pinned in the managed heap with a GC handle, and you cannot access any ref field on this object.

 ### MONO_PREPARE_RESET_BLOCKING / MONO_FINISH_RESET_BLOCKING